kevin-yiran-zhou/apriltag_indoor_navigation/README.md

 - Input: User's initial pose and target destination.
 - Output: A list of waypoints representing the path and navigation messages to guide the user along the route.

-## 4. Android App Development - In Progress
+## 4. Android App Development - Pending
 Developing an Android app for real-time navigation assistance, integrating camera-based pose estimation and interactive UI for user navigation.

 ## 5. IMU Integration - Pending